Call for Papers

 - Experience papers describing the use of MDE in software architecture within industrial context

 All submissions must be original work and must not have been previously published or being under review elsewhere.
+Note that changes to the list of authors workshop papers are not permitted after submission.

-The accepted papers will be published to the ICSA 2025 Companion proceedings, and appear in IEEE Xplore Digital Library.
+The accepted papers will be published to the ICSA 2026 Companion proceedings, and appear in IEEE Xplore Digital Library.

 For each accepted paper, at least one of the authors must register for the workshop, participate fully in the workshop, and present the paper at the workshop.